MSQuadribot/ROS2_NvidiaNX_GPS/Readme.md

 ## What are the available process ?

-There are currently five available process :
+There are currently two available process :

 talker will provide the information directly from the gps.
 The frequency is quite low (5.5s) due to the fact that the information are emitted with a specific pattern

 listened is set to get the data from the publisher.

+## What are the topics provided by this package ?

+There is only one topics create by the current nodes. gps_data is a string message that can easily be sent over the network and used by other ros2 Node.
+It contains the gps data retreived by the publisher and can be displayed by the listener.

 ## Important note